taikoxyz/taiko-mono/packages/website/docs/contributing/taiko-documentation-style-guide.md

 - Aim for "better" instead of "perfect" -- any enhancement is a worthwhile improvement.
 - Create the minimum viable documentation.
-- Don't repeat yourself, use links to existing documentation.
+- Don't repeat yourself, use links to existing documentation or inherit it.
 - Generate documentation automatically from source code whenever possible.
+- Keep your comments as close as possible to the actual source code it is describing.

 ## Standards